4GY

 4GY is an Australian radio station serving the Gympie region.
 It was opened in November 1941.

 The mid 1980s

 During the 1980s, 4GY was using the Wesgo format of latest hits and greatest memories.
-By the mid-1980s, the program director and music director was Larry Dwyer.
 The station broadcast out of the same building it is in today.
 Music and commercials were on cart.
 The production studio was equipped with a large 8-track.
 2inch, reel to reel machine.